Tag Archive | how to propagate plants

 Cuttings, before removing bottom leaves.

 Lavender cuttings should be only 2″ to 3 1/2″ long, depending on variety.
-Large cuttings have greater leaf surface area, and the cuttings are more likely to wither before roots form.
+Large cuttings have greater leaf surface area, and the cuttings might wither before roots form.
 When taking cuttings from any plant, consider the number of leaves, light, water, humidity, and time to root.
-Each variety has its own combination of variables that result in prompt, successful rooting.
+Each variety has its own combination of variables that results in prompt, successful rooting.
 Long cuttings, low humidity, lack of light, and wet or dry soil will not yield rooted plants.

 Make the cut where two leaves join the stem (photo at top).
 This part of the stem is called the “node”, and the first roots often emerge there.